TheEconomist/the-economist-conquests/README.md

 This repository contains data and code to replicate the charts in our international section piece on conquest - on how Vladimir Putin is dragging the world back to a bloodier time.

 To replicate the analysis, simply download this repository and run the scripts in the "scripts" folder.
-This will produce the following charts, form the basis for those featured in the article.
+This will produce the following charts, which form the basis of those featured in the article.

 ![](plots/battle_deaths_over_time.png?raw=true)